 Variations

-🌶️ Spicy California Roll: You only have to add Sriracha to make this version.
-You can incorporate it with the other ingredients inside your vegan California roll or drizzle it on top after cutting.
+Spicy California Roll: To make this version, add extra Sriracha.
+You can incorporate it with the other ingredients inside your roll or drizzle it on top after cutting.

-To Store: Sushi is best eaten fresh, but if you must store it, wrap it tightly in plastic wrap and refrigerate briefly.
-Note that sushi only keeps well for a short time as the rice will harden, compromising the texture and taste.
+Sushi is best eaten fresh but if you must store it, wrap it tightly in plastic wrap and refrigerate for up to 2 days.
+Any longer, the rice will become hard and dry.
+If you have extra tofu filling, store it in an airtight container for up to 3 days.

 Frequently Asked Questions